ShamelessPlugApp/shameless-embed-demo/README.md

-### Shameless Plug App demo explaining how to create ad space on your own website by using the embed code.
+# Shameless Plug Embed code demo

 Please take a look at the source code.